ClementBM/clementbm.github.io/_posts/2021-12-23-rouge-bleu-scores.md

 }
 $$

-For example the matches in the sample sentences are "to", "make", "people", "trustworthy", "to", "trust", "them"
+For example, the matches in the sample sentences are "to", "make", "people", "trustworthy", "to", "trust", "them"

 ![Bleu score unigrams](/assets/2021-12-23/bleu-unigrams.png)